-When the whole world is struck by fear and uncertainty, with many in block 2.0, nurses are actively at the forefront of assisting patients and doctors.
-Because the nursing profession requires the core of what makes us human - paying attention, being empathetic and caring - it will never be replaced by technology.
-However, technological innovations can lift nurses from the burden of many monotonous and repetitive tasks; especially in a pandemic where time is of the essence.
+When the whole world is struck by fear and uncertainty, with many subject to block 2.0, nurses are actively at the forefront of assisting patients and doctors.
+Because the nursing profession requires the core of what makes us human - paying attention, being empathic and caring - it will never be replaced by technology.
+However, technological innovations can relieve nurses from the burden of many monotonous and repetitive tasks; especially in a pandemic where time is of the essence.
 These tools may further become common in the daily working life of nurses in the near future.

 Medication management, disinfection, carrying medical devices from A to B, lifting bedridden patients, navigating and greeting patients and relatives in the hospital are all activities that robots could support.

 The robust TUG robot (https://aethon.com/mobile-robots-for-healthcare/) and the simplified Relay robot by Simeks (https://www.simeks.com.tr/en/portfolio-item/relay-autonomous-mobile-robot/) facilitate the transport of medical devices, drugs, laboratory samples or sensitive supplies to the hospital.
 They can carry around a multitude of shelves, trolleys or bins that work around the clock.
 Both could allow nurses to spend more time with their patients instead of running up and down the building's floors.

 Another robot, Moxie from Diligent Robotics (https://spectrum.ieee.org/automaton/robotics/medical-robots/how-diligents-robots-are-making-a-difference-in-texas-hospitals), is taking repetitive tasks away from nurses in Texas hospitals.
 He takes supplies from closets and delivers them to patients' rooms; completely autonomously.